monopole/mdrip/README.md

 Use a [label] to be selective about which blocks to run.

-To give demos with [`tmux`], or generally use your browser and `tmux` as a markdown code block IDE, try:
+To give demos with [`tmux`], or generally use your browser and `tmux` as a markdown code block development environment, try:

 > ```
 > mdrip serve --port 8080 .